Dimension-Free Empirical Entropy Estimation: Main results

 Next, we examine the optimality of the plug-in estimate by analyzing the minimax risk, defined in (\ref{eq:risk}).
 It was known \citep[Appendix~A]{silva2018shannon} that assuming $\ent(\bmu)<\infty$ does not suffice to yield a minimax rate for the $L_2$ risk: \beq \inf_{\hat{H}:\N^n\to\R_+} \sup_{ \bmu \in\Delta_\N^{(1)} } \mexp \paren{ \hat{H}(X_1, \dots, X_n) - \ent(\bmu) } ^2 = \infty. \eeq This technique yields an analogous result for the $L_1$ risk as well.
 We strengthen these results in two ways: (i) by lower-bounding the $L_1$ risk (rather than $L_2$, which is never smaller), and (ii) by restricting $\bmu$ to $\Delta_\N^{(1)}[h]$ and obtaining a finitary, quantitative lower bound:

-\begin{theorem} For $\alpha=1$, there is a universal constant $C>0$ such that for all $h>1$ and $n\in\N$, we have $\risk_n^{(1)}(h)\ge Ch$.
+\begin{theorem} For $\alpha=1$, there is a universal constant $C>0$ such that for all $h>1$ and $n\in\N, n \geq 2$, we have $\risk_n^{(1)}(h)\ge Ch$.

-\end{theorem} \paragraph{Remark.} The above result complements --- but is not directly comparable to --- \citet[Theorem 4]{antos2001convergence}.
-Ours gives a quantitative dependence on $h$ but constructs an adversarial distribution for each sample size $n$; theirs is asymptotic only but a single adversarial distribution suffices for all $n$. \paragraph{Remark.} Our technique immediately yields a lower bound of $C h^2$ on the $L_2$ minimax risk.
+\end{theorem} Remark.
+The above result complements --- but is not directly comparable to --- \citet[Theorem 4]{antos2001convergence}.
+Ours gives a quantitative dependence on $h$ but constructs an adversarial distribution for each sample size $n$; theirs is asymptotic only but a single adversarial distribution suffices for all $n$.